awei01/katsu-site-source/posts/2013-11-19-meet-salim-an-eye-for-style-and-an-ear-for-sound.md

 "Think outside the box and be bold, but clean!"

  _We hear that!
-The trick to accessorizing is all about balancing the look and keeping it clean and sharp._ See photos of Salim below, taken by our esteemed and amazing photographer, [Channing Johnson](http://www.channingjohnson.com/).
+The trick to accessorizing is all about balancing the look and keeping it clean and sharp._
+ See photos of Salim below, taken by our esteemed and amazing photographer, [Channing Johnson](http://www.channingjohnson.com/).

 [![](http://4.bp.blogspot.com/-u_sjDk8REA0/Uiiyfe--HZI/AAAAAAAADhU/WyR1pzTMbiU/s640/BadRabbits-079.jpg)](http://4.bp.blogspot.com/-u_sjDk8REA0/Uiiyfe--HZI/AAAAAAAADhU/WyR1pzTMbiU/s1600/BadRabbits-079.jpg)

 [![](http://2.bp.blogspot.com/-53TSQUGQfiY/UiiynUEoHsI/AAAAAAAADhc/ftgmKR06glM/s640/BadRabbits-083.jpg)](http://2.bp.blogspot.com/-53TSQUGQfiY/UiiynUEoHsI/AAAAAAAADhc/ftgmKR06glM/s1600/BadRabbits-083.jpg)

 Looking to up the ante on your wardrobe?
-Email a Style Consultant at [info@9tailors.com](mailto:info@9tailors.com) to book an appointment.
+Email a Style Consultant at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) to book an appointment.